Faculty/Staff Tuition Benefit

 The University of Colorado offers a tuition benefit to eligible employees of the university which may now be transferred to their eligible dependents (effective for summer 2012).
 This benefit allows eligible employees and their dependents to receive a waiver for up to a total of nine credit hours of tuition per year.
 Employees and their dependents are responsible for paying all other required campus-specific fees and other related educational costs.
 The faculty/staff benefit year runs fall term through summer term.

-To find more information about the Tuition Assistance Benefit offered by the University of Colorado, including eligibility, deadlines, the administrative policy, admissions information, and taxable income please view the Payroll & Benefit Services website for the CU Employee Tuition Benefit.
+To find more information about the Tuition Assistance Benefit offered by the University of Colorado, including eligibility, deadlines, the administrative policy, admissions information, and taxable income please view the Employee Services website for the CU Employee Tuition Benefit.